321 Main St, Worcester, MA

 –Vijay Gupta, Music Worcester Artist-In-Residence 2023

-Music Worcester’s 2023 Artist-In-Residence Vijay Gupta is a violinist, speaker and citizen-artist dedicated to creating spaces of wholeness through music.
-Vijay’s work embodies his belief that the work of artists and citizens is one: to make a sadhana – a daily practice – of the world we envision.
+Vijay Gupta is a violinist, speaker and citizen-artist dedicated to creating spaces of wholeness and transformation through music.
 Hailed by The New Yorker as a “visionary violinist…one of the most radical thinkers in the unradical world of American classical music,” Vijay leads a protean career as a thought leader, performer, collaborator and communicator.

-Vijay is the founder and Artistic Director of Street Symphony, a community of musicians creating spaces of connection for people in reentry from homelessness, addiction and incarceration in Los Angeles.
-Vijay is also a co-founder of the Skid Row Arts Alliance, a consortium dedicated to creating art for – and with – the largest homeless community in America.
+Vijay is the founder and Artistic Director of Street Symphony, which provides thousands of musical experiences for people in reentry from homelessness, addiction and incarceration in Los Angeles.
+A community of professional and community artists from a wide variety of genres, Street Symphony has presented thousands of musical workshops, performances and lessons in Los Angeles shelters, clinics, county jails and prisons, creating art for – and with – the largest homeless community in America.
 For his work in “bringing beauty, respite, and purpose to those all too often ignored by society”, Vijay was the recipient of a 2018 MacArthur Fellowship.

 Yamini Kalluri is a world-class professional Kuchipudi dancer based in New York City where she teaches, performs and trains full time.
 She offers performances, workshops, intensives and production direction internationally with an aim to bring a new face and a bigger representation to Kuchipudi globally.